Arbitrators

 Angeline Welsh KC

 Prior to moving to the English Bar at the end of 2015, Angeline was Counsel and Solicitor Advocate in the International Arbitration Group of a major international law firm, spending more than a decade in their London office, some of which was spent on secondment to the Hong Kong office and the LCIA Secretariat.
-She has worked with counsel in a wide range of jurisdictions including India, Myanmar, Indonesia, Belize, Hong Kong, Turks & Caicos Islands, Singapore, United States, Kazakhstan, Rwanda and various European states and on arbitrations (both commercial and investment treaty) under a broad range of institutional rules (ICSID, LCIA, ICC, HKIAC, UNCITRAL) and on an ad hoc basis.
+She has worked with counsel in a wide range of jurisdictions including India, Myanmar, Indonesia, Belize, Hong Kong, Turks & Caicos Islands, Singapore, United States, Kazakhstan, Rwanda and various European states and on arbitrations (both commercial and investment treaty) under a broad range of institutional rules and on an ad hoc basis.
 She is also admitted to the bars of Belize and the British Virgin Islands.

 Arbitrator Experience

 • Co-arbitrator in an LCIA breach of obligation dispute arising out of a distribution agreement for marine propulsion systems.
+London seat.
+English law governed.

-• Sole arbitrator in an ICC construction dispute arising out of a FIDICClient/Consultant Model Services Agreement General Conditions (2006) in relation to the engineering services provided for the construction of a geothermal power plant.
+• Sole arbitrator in an ICC construction dispute arising out of a FIDIC Client/Consultant Model Services Agreement General Conditions (2006) in relation to the engineering services provided for the construction of a geothermal power plant.

 • Sole arbitrator in an ad hoc arbitration concerning the non-payment of fees for the provision of orchestral services.